railsbridge-boston/cookbook/venue-coordination/previous-workshop-venues.md

 you a copy or some links to these documents.)
 1. Share any special instructions with the Catering coordinator if applicable.
 1. Provide a list of names of everyone who might be there.
-  * It must be submitted 3 days in advance so they can distribute it to the security desk.
+  * It must be submitted 1 week in advance so they can distribute it to the security desk.
-  * Include all attendees, coordinators, TAs, guests, and waitlist names.
+  * Include all attendees, coordinators, volunteers, childcare providers, guests, and waitlist names.
   * Include the name of the event, dates, and room in the body of the email.
 For example.: